mth/yeti/doc/reference.rst

-The first part of let-bound polymorphism happens when a value binding is created, and consists of creating a free type variable set that is included in the binding.
+The first part of let-bound polymorphism happens when a value binding is created, and consists of creating a free type variable set that is included in the binding (as described below).
 The free type variable set determines the type variables that are polymorphic in the binding and should be copied when the binding is used.
-If the binding has no free type variables, then it is a non-polymorphic binding.
+If the binding has no free type variables and is not a member set, then it is a non-polymorphic binding.

 The second part of let-bound polymorphism happens when a polymorphic value binding is used.
 Then a binding reference expression is created with a type, where copy is made of those parts of the original binding type that contain free type variables (those existing in the bindings free type variable set).

+TODO The bind calls in YetiAnalyzer should be looked.
+     YetiAnalyzer contains some interesting getFreeVar calls.

 Finding free type variables
 ---------------------------